top of page

 The UK’s National Health Service recently announced an ambitious plan to become net-zero by 2045, the first health system in the world to make such a commitment.
 Ian Gough reviews the report which sets out how the NHS plans to deliver on this significant goal.

-Full article available: here
+Full article available: here.

-Move the debate from Universal Basic Income to Universal Basic Services:
+Move the debate from Universal Basic Income to Universal Basic Services: UNESCO Inclusive Policy Lab

 January 19, 2021